petercoyne/SnakesAndLadders/README.md

 # SnakesAndLadders
-Snakes and Ladders assignment for mobile app development
+Snakes and Ladders assignment for mobile app development.
+Tested on a Pixel 3a.

 ## Features
 * Smooth animation for multiple players per square